 Much of the materials may very well have gotten to the construction site via a flatbed truck.
 As seen by the list above of most common uses for flatbed trucks, the construction industry relies heavily on flatbed trucks to make sure equipment and materials are on-site.

 A wide variety of construction materials can be transported to a worksite via a flatbed truck.
-Items such as constructional steelwork, steel rods, reinforced concrete, cement, bricks, dimensional lumber, scaffolding, etc can all be hauled in a flatbed truck.
+Items such as HVAC parts and supplies, reinforced concrete, cement, bricks, dimensional lumber, scaffolding, etc can all be hauled in a flatbed truck.
 A flatbed can even be used to move dozers, excavators, and loaders.

 Making the decision about how to haul equipment and material to a construction site is not simple.
 Choosing the ideal way means getting equipment and material to a site quickly, efficiently, and safely in the most cost-efficient manner.